John-Kellner/devops-tools-engineer/README.md

 * Upload images to a Docker registry
 * Operate and access Docker containers
 * Connect container to Docker networks
-* Use Docker volumes for shared and persistent container storage **The following is a partial list of the used files, terms and utilities:**
+* Use Docker volumes for shared and persistent container storage<br>
+**The following is a partial list of the used files, terms and utilities:**

 ```